khanna7/uconnect-missing-ties/README.md

 Obviously, adding 47m unobserved edges in the smallest meaningful network isn't efficient.
 Can we use properties of the nodes to discover which ones are likely to be neighbors?

    * Age: median 24.0, mean 25.3, NA's 4 444
-   * Sex: fenales 3 973, males 5 696, missing 41
+   * Sex: females 3 973, males 5 696, missing 41
    * City: Chicago 4 834, missing 1 245

 ## A model for the complete case, respondent (or participant)-only network (R0).
    We created a dyadic-independent model for the R0 network.
 Code is [here](https://github.com/khanna7/UConect_MissingTies/blob/master/explore_nodefactor_on_R0net.R).
 To diagnose degeneracy, I compared the number of triangles in R0.net with a sample simulation from the model; R0.net contains 17 594 triangles, and a sample simulation contained 15 911 triangles.
+Similarly, the empirical R0.net contained 141K 2-stars, 2.7m 3-stars, and 4.4m 4-stars.
+The simulated network contained 151K 2-stars, 3.1m 3-stars, and 5.6m 4-stars.